-Explore the latest in health care economics, insurance, and payment from The JAMA Network, including cost-effectiveness, value-based purchasing, and payment reform.
+Explore the latest in health care economics, insurance, and payment, including cost-effectiveness, value-based purchasing, and payment reform.

 This Viewpoint discusses the increasing investments managed care organizations are making in social services to improve members’ health and decrease costs, and argues that the trend could free up resources for investment in the health of groups not covered by managed care plans.

 This cohort study examines the prevalence of high out-of-pocket health care spending across health plans with different deductible levels among adults in low-income families who have chronic conditions.